 Yes, it is safe to store water in the Norwesco above ground tanks and below ground cistern tanks shown on our website.
 The resin used to manufacture these tanks meets FDA specifications for safe storage of potable water.
 Click on the following link for specific information regarding the FDA status of the resin.
 FDA status of resin

 NSF International, founded in 1944 as the National Sanitation Foundation, is known for the development of standards, product testing and certification services in the areas of public health, safety and protection of the environment.
 Norwesco was the first polyethylene tank producer to receive the NSF61 certification, where applicable, for our potable water tanks.

 The NSF61 certification process is done on a plant by plant basis.
-We currently have tanks that are NSF61 certified in five of our manufacturing facilities: Fairfield TX, Hanford CA, Tooele UT, Washougal WA & Lancaster OH.
+We currently have tanks that are NSF61 certified in six of our manufacturing facilities: Fairfield TX, Hanford CA, Tooele UT, Washougal WA, Lancaster OH & St. Bonifacius, MN.
 Click on the following link for information regarding the NSF61 status certification for the five facilities listed above.
 NSF certification

 Generally, colors are used to designate one grade or type of tank from another and is for product identification only except for the Black or Dark Green Water tanks.
 Our standard color for septic tanks is yellow or green; bruiser tanks are light blue and below ground cisterns and above ground water tanks are natural or white.
 We also offer Black or Dark Green Water Only tanks.